anrosent/pk/README.md

 ===

 #Introduction
-`pk` is a way to expose services behind a layer that employs a port-knocking protocol to control client access.
-The client and server applications use a simple shared secret to negotiate access.
+`pk` is a way to expose services behind a layer that employs a shared-secret port-knocking protocol to control client access.

-The daemon installs an `iptables` rule to DROP all TCP traffic to the provided service port, removing the filter on a successful knock.
+When a client successfully authenticates, the daemon responds with the port on which the hidden service is listening, and installs an `iptables` rule to permit the client to connect to the hidden service.

 ##Server